mvenzke-axway/axway-open-docs/content/en/docs/apim_installation/apigw_containers/deployment_flows/custom_image_deployment/container_faq.md

 6. click **Traffic Monitor** and configure where you wish API Gateway to log traffic information:
     * Set **Transaction Directory** to `conf/opsdb.d/opsdb-${environment.HOSTNAME}`.

-You can rebake the updated API Gateway .fed file into an API Gateway Docker image, or you can use Docker volumes to update the configuration without having to rebake an image.
+You can rebake the updated API Gateway FED file into an API Gateway Docker image, or you can use Docker volumes to update the configuration without having to rebake an image.
 For more information, see [Create an API Gateway with Docker volumes](/docs/apim_howto_guides/configuring_apigw_container/index.html).

 ### What license do you need to run?